St. Mary Parish’s oldest & most prestigious carnival organization

 Hephaestus membership dues are very reasonable and entitle its members to exciting annual functions including the ball, before-and-after parade parties, parade riding and other Krewe events.

-Dwayne Aucoin, Gary Hover, John B. Hover and Cooper LeBlanc were knights of Hephaestus.
+Dwayne Aucoin, Gary Hover, Garret LeBlanc and Barrett Hover were knights of Hephaestus.

 DownloadPO Box 1906, Morgan City, LA 70381, US